ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 > ### Get our example code
 >
 > 1. Download and extract [this zip file](https://github.com/ImperialCollegeLondon/diffusion/archive/master.zip)
-> 1. Make the folder your working directory and run the following commands:
+> 1. Make the folder your working directory and run the following commands (it's easiest to do this in a terminal within VS Code):
 >
 > ```bash
 > python3 -m venv .venv